chriszarate/docker-compose-wordpress/README.md

    edit the `WORDPRESS_ACTIVATE_PLUGINS` or `WORDPRESS_ACTIVATE_THEME`
    environment variables.

-3. Add `project.dev` (or your chosen hostname) to `/etc/hosts`, e.g.:
+3. Add `project.test` (or your chosen hostname) to `/etc/hosts`, e.g.:

    ```
-   127.0.0.1 localhost project.dev
+   127.0.0.1 localhost project.test
    ```

    If you choose a different hostname, edit `.env` as well.